-Faith in their Skill.
+Faith in their Skul.

-In order to prove the superiority of their imitations are sometimes given names skill the staff of eminent physicians and somewhat approaching the original, while surgeons, now permanently located at No. in other cases the dealer, while not openly | 271 Jarvis Street, Toronto. will, until furoffering an imitation, imposes upon the | ther notice, treat all curable complaints for openly imitated in size, color and shape, anything : \$5.00 per month and medicines
+In order to prove the superiority of their skill the staff of eminent physicians and surgeons, now permanently located at No. 271 Jarvis Street, Toronto. will, until furoffering an imitation, imposes upon the ther notice, treat all curable complaints for customer by declaring that he can give \$5.00 per month, and furnish medicines him something "just as good."
+In still free of cest.
+A more liberal offer it would other cases Dr. Williams' Pink Pills are be difficult to make.
+No extra charge for openly imitated in size, color and shape, anything : \$5.00 per month and medicines

-Against all these imitations the public of disease and deformity, and perform all should be constantly on their guard, surgical operations, viz: The removal of There is absolutely no other pill, or no cancers, tumors, cataract, polypi, etc. All other remedy, that can take the place of diseases of the eye, ear, throat. lungs, Dr. Williams' Pink Pills as a nerve tonic heart, stomach, liver, kidneys, bladder, and blood builder.
-To purchase any imitation, any substitute, or any remedy said | whatever cause, all nervous prostrations, postpaid, on receipt of the price, 50 cents a box, or six boxes for \$2 50, by addressing The Dr. Williams Medicine Co., Brockville, Ont., or Morristown, N.Y.
+Against all these imitations the public of disease and deformity, and perform al should be constantly on their guard, surgical operations, viz: The removal of There is absolutely no other pill, or no cancers, tumors, cataract, polypi, etc. All other remedy, that can take the place of diseases of the eye, ear, throat, lungs, Dr. Williams' Pink Pills as a nerve tonic heart, stomach, liver, kidneys, bladder, and blood builder.
+To purchase any imitation, any substitute, or any remedy said | whatever cause, all nervous prostrations, never sold in bulk, or by the dozen or breaking up the cold-catching tendency, to hundred.
+They are always put up in nest | which every person suffering from catarrh Invalids will please not take offence i postpaid, on receipt of the price, 50 cents a box, or six boxes for \$2.50, by addressing The Dr. Williams Medicine Co., Brockville, Ont., or Morristown, N.Y.